 Holiday Motor Coach Traffic Rules

 These special regulations and additional parking areas are in effect from November 23, 2015 to January 2, 2016 to improve tour and charter bus operations and maintain traffic flow during the holiday season.
-Download holiday motor coach regulations (pdf)
+Download holiday motor coach regulations - front (pdf) Download holiday motor coach regulations - back (pdf)

 Tour Bus Routes